-As a requirement for admission, a minimum acceptable GMAT score of 400 is required.
-This is in addition to the current formula score.
 Students receiving undergraduate degrees from institutions not accredited by a United States regional accrediting association must meet unconditional admission requirements.
-The GMAT must be taken within five years of enrollment.
+The GMAT must be taken within the five year time frame immediately preceding enrollment.

 Applicants must meet one of the following admission formula requirements.
 For purposes of computing the undergraduate GPA, a 4.0 grade-point scale is used.
 The plus (+) and minus (-) grades from undergraduate transcripts are not used in calculating the GPA.